4d/docs/docs/Project/architecture.md

 ## Components folder

-This folder contains the components to be available in the application project only.
+This folder contains the components to be available in the application project.
 It must be stored at the same level as the Project folder.

 > An application project can be used itself as a component:
 > - for development: put an alias of the .4dproject file in the Components folder of the host project.